There are many great spots on Maui but here are my favorite spots.

 Caution:

-2) Avoid driving the south road of east Maui.
-It's forbidden by rental car companies.
+2) Avoid driving the south road of east Maui as rental car companies forbid it.
 Drive at your own risk!

 3) Always lock your car and never leave any important belongings in your car.